YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - The symmetric cipher itself, encrypted with the user's RSA public key, resides in a text file on disk.
 Text files containing encrypted database keys for the database files in the database are in a text file pointed to by the environment variable $gtm_dbkeys.

 - The user's RSA private key resides in a key ring encrypted with a symmetric cipher (also referred to as a passphrase or password).
 This password is entered by the user and is provided to child processes in an obfuscated form in the environment.
-When a mumps process at startup sees the null string as a value of the environment variable $ydb_passwd, it prompts for the password to the GPG keyring, and then places an obfuscated version of the password in the environment so that processes spawned by the Job and ZSYstem commands have access to the password (this is the only way to provide the password to a MUPIP or DSE process).
+When a mumps process at startup sees the null string as a value of the environment variable $gtm_passwd, it prompts for the password to the GPG keyring, and then places an obfuscated version of the password in the environment so that processes spawned by the Job and ZSYstem commands have access to the password (this is the only way to provide the password to a MUPIP or DSE process).

 There are two users, Mary, who administers and distributes keys, and Ken, who is a normal database user.
 The private key needed by a process to decrypt the file, and get access to the key to the symmetric cipher is in the GPG keyring.
 Mary and Ken must each generate a public-private key-pair and exchange their public keys.